 Can child custody be in a prenup?

-Even if it were included in a prenuptial agreement, a court would not follow it as valid.
+A court would not follow what a prenup says about child custody.
+It would never be considered valid.
 There are various factors to determine the best interest of the child that cannot be determined before a child is born.

-Can child custody be settled out of court?
+Can I settle child custody out of court?

-Child custody can be settled out of court through negotiations between parents and attorneys through alternative dispute resolution.
+You can settle custody out of court through negotiations between parents and attorneys through alternative dispute resolution.

-In many cases, child custody cases are resolved via alternative dispute resolution.
+In many cases, you can resolve child custody cases via alternative dispute resolution.
 This allows both parties to have a say in the child’s future and living arrangements.

-Who gets child custody in a divorce? / What are the requirements for child custody?
+Who gets child custody in a divorce? / What are the requirements?

-Child custody is determined by a variety of factors in a divorce.
-While it is assumed the mother will get custody of the child or children, the court will review:
+The court determines child custody through a variety of factors in a divorce.
+It’s common to assume that the mother will get custody of the child or children, but in reality, the court will review:

 - Drug and alcohol abuse